 SEO is not that hard to learn.
 All you have to do is be willing to allocate the necessary time and effort to learn the various SEO concepts.

-If you are just getting started with SEO and wondering what it takes to go from novice to expert, then this post is for you.
-You’ll learn how to approach the SEO learning process and the path to follow to make it less difficult than it seems.
+If you are just getting started with SEO and wondering what it takes to go from novice to expert, this post is for you.
+You’ll learn how to approach the SEO learning process and the path to follow to make it less complicated than it seems.

-But, if you take it step-by-step and follow a structured learning approach (learning plan), everything will start to make sense and the whole process will become easier.
+Learning SEO is not hard.
+It is challenging initially because there is a lot of information to read about search engines and how the optimization process works.
+But, if you take it step-by-step and follow a structured learning approach, everything will make sense, and the whole process will become easier.

-A learning plan will keep your focus on the important aspects of SEO and help you build your skills and knowledge gradually as you go along.
+A learning plan will keep your focus on the critical aspects of SEO and help you build your skills and knowledge gradually as you go along.

 This is necessary in order to understand the role of SEO in online marketing.
 Once you pass this phase and start practicing SEO, it will be smoother and easier to manage.